patrick-kidger/action_update_python_project/README.md

 ### Options

-The following are options for passing to `with`:
+The following are mandatory arguments (for passing to `with`) that must be specified:

 - `python-version`: What Python version to run everything with.
 Must be at least 3.11.
+Set to `false` to skip this (and use whatever Python you already have on the system).
 - `test-script`: What test script to run.
-- `pypi-user`: What username to use when pushing to PyPI.
-Defaults to `__token__`, corresponding to the use of a PyPI token.
+Will execute in a precreated `uv` venv, e.g. commands often look like `uv sync --foo`.
 - `pypi-token`: What password or token to use when pushing to PyPI.
+Set to `false` to use some other already-configured authentication mechanism, e.g. from a previous job that runs `gcloud auth`.
 - `github-user`: What GitHub user to use when authenticating the release with GitHub.
 - `github-token`: What GitHub token to use when authenticating the release with GitHub.

+The following are optional arguments that come with a default value:

+- `pypi-user`: What username to use when pushing to PyPI.
+Defaults to `'__token__'`, corresponding to the use of a PyPI token.
+- `pypi-repository-url`: What PyPI repository to use.
+Defaults to `'https://pypi.org/'`
+- `checkout`: Whether to check out the repository.
+Set to `false` to disable this if you've already done this in an earlier step.
+- `allow-first-release`: Whether to allow a first release to PyPI.
+Defaults to `false`, to avoid accidentally pushing code publicly until you're ready.
+(We generally recommend pushing a first release manually when you're ready, but this flag can be useful if you're pushing to an internal PyPI repository that only your CD has authentication for.)

 Notes on `test-script`: